Mariam Battistelli: Career

 Battistelli got her first main role on stage in 2014.
+She came third at the Maria Callas International Competition in Verona in 2014 and the Franca Mattiucci International Competition in Asti in 2015.
 In 2017, upon winning both first prize and audience prize at the Ottavio Ziino International Lyric Competition for emerging artists in Rome, Battistelli was invited by Dominique Meyer to join the Vienna State Opera, Austria, where she made her debut as Musetta in Puccini's La bohème, Gretel in Humperdinck's Hansel and Gretel and Pamina in Mozart's The Magic Flute.
 She remained there for three years, expanding her repertoire and marking the beginning of her international career.

 Since then, Battistelli has worked with conductors such as Ádám Fischer, Sian Edwards (both conducting the London Philharmonic Orchestra), Christian Thielemann, Speranza Scappucci, Zubin Mehta, Semyon Bychkov, Valery Gergiev, Federico Maria Sardelli, Kim Eun-sun, Steven Mercurio and Dan Ettinger, and has performed at venues which include the Vienna State Opera, La Scala, Glyndebourne, the Opéra de Monte-Carlo, the Hamburg State Opera, the Royal Opera House Muscat, the Tōkyō Bunka Kaikan, La Fenice, the Teatro di San Carlo, the Toulon Opera, the Teatro Comunale di Bologna, the Teatro Lirico di Cagliari, the Teatro Valli and the Teatro Coccia, as well as in Modena, Piacenza and her native Mantua.
 She has participated in international events like the Chorégies d'Orange and the Festival della Valle d'Itria.
 Other orchestras with which she has performed include the Vienna Philharmonic, the Vienna Radio Symphony Orchestra, the Orquestra de la Comunitat Valenciana, the Monte-Carlo Philharmonic Orchestra and the Prague Philharmonic Orchestra.

 In 2023, the singer reprised the role of Musetta in a La Scala staging of La bohème based on Franco Zeffirelli's.
 In 2024, she starred in the musical film The Opera!, directed by Davide Livermore and Paolo Gep Cucco and co-produced by Dolce & Gabbana, which was presented at the 19th Rome Film Festival in October 2024 and premiered at La Scala in January 2025.
 The film, which features arias from several classical operas (including Orfeo ed Euridice, La bohème, Tosca, Madama Butterfly, Turandot, La traviata, Rigoletto, L'italiana in Algeri, Carmen, Mefistofele) as well as pop songs, is based on a stage version from 2017 at Royal Opera House Muscat, also starring Battistelli; in both, she plays the role of a modern Eurydice.
 She has also worked on opera and operatic pop events and recordings alongside Andrea Bocelli.

 Battistelli has cited inspiration from sopranos Shirley Verrett, Jessye Norman, Maria Callas, Reri Grist, Kathleen Battle, Mirella Freni and Ileana Cotrubaș.

 Personal life and other ventures

-As of January 2024, Battistelli resides in Vienna, Austria.
+As of January 2025, Battistelli resides in Vienna, Austria.
 She is also a former American football player and a former athlete, having practiced competitively throughout her youth before she began her singing training.
 She has been a testimonial for fashion brands Dolce & Gabbana, Etro, Armani and Pomellato.